-TERM DEFINITION Income Generating Activities IGAs are small businesses managed by individuals or groups to diversify a include on-farm activities such as the production of fruit and vegetables sell locally, or off-farm activities such as beekeeping or running small sho to cope better with cocoa price fluctuations.
-Living Income Differential (LID) The governments of Ivory Coast and Ghana introduced the LID in 2019 t achieve a living income.
-As of the 2020/2021 season, companies that so 400/mt to the Conseil du Café-Cacao and Ghana Cocoa Board, the coco as a premium on the export price of cocoa.
-Ferrero has publicly committe Polygon farm mapping Ferrero requires its suppliers to map the farm boundaries of the farmers reasons for this is to verify that there are no farms located in protected f the supply chain.
-The maps are also used to calculate more accurate cocc forest loss and future deforestation risk.
-Satellite monitoring system Combination of satellite imagery and on-the-ground expertise to monito disturbance in near real time.
-Supplier Code Across our supply chain, suppliers are required to sign our Supplier Code, expectations.
-Acknowledgement for Ferrero means the supplier has signe Standards and Certifications Ferrero remains committed to credible external verification for both its or along the value chain.
-This involves recognised certifications and other inc Traceability Ferrero works closely with all its suppliers on the journey to achieve trace traceable cocoa from dedicated farmer groups.
-For cocoa beans process are kept separate from ordinary cocoa beans throughout the supply chain committed to have all farmers in its supply chain mapped.
-Village Savings and Loans Associations VSLA groups are self-managed groups of usually about 15-25 individual save their money in a safe space and have access to small loans that can be small business activities and paying for children's schooling.
-VSLA groups effective way to contribute to women's empowerment.
+TERM DEFINITION Income Generating Activities IGAs are small businesses managed by individuals or groups to diversify and increase household income.
+Examples include on-farm activities such as the production of fruit and vegetables that can be used for own consumption or to sell locally, or off-farm activities such as beekeeping or running small shops.
+IGAs help farmers to be more resilient and to cope better with cocoa price fluctuations.
+Living Income Differential (LID) The governments of Ivory Coast and Ghana introduced the LID in 2019 to increase cocoa farmers' income to help them achieve a living income.
+As of the 2020/2021 season, companies that source cocoa from these two countries pay USD 400/mt to the Conseil du Café-Cacao and Ghana Cocoa Board, the cocoa-regulating bodies of Ivory Coast and Ghana, as a premium on the export price of cocoa.
+Ferrero has publicly committed itself to the LID.
+Polygon farm mapping Ferrero requires its suppliers to map the farm boundaries of the farmers in the cocoa supply chain.
+One of the main reasons for this is to verify that there are no farms located in protected forest areas and to avoid illegal cocoa entering the supply chain.
+The maps are also used to calculate more accurate cocoa yield estimates and to measure historical forest loss and future deforestation risk.
+Satellite monitoring system Combination of satellite imagery and on-the-ground expertise to monitor land cover change and forest cover disturbance in near real time.
+Supplier Code Across our supply chain, suppliers are required to sign our Supplier Code, which sets out our responsible sourcing expectations.
+Acknowledgement for Ferrero means the supplier has signed the Supplier Code.
+Standards and Certifications Ferrero remains committed to credible external verification for both its own operations and those of its suppliers along the value chain.
+This involves recognised certifications and other independently managed standards.
+Traceability Ferrero works closely with all its suppliers on the journey to achieve traceability to the farm level by sourcing physically traceable cocoa from dedicated farmer groups.
+For cocoa beans processed in-house, responsible sourced cocoa beans are kept separate from ordinary cocoa beans throughout the supply chain, also called "Segregated".
+Ferrero has also committed to have all farmers in its supply chain mapped.
+Village Savings and Loans Associations VSLA groups are self-managed groups of usually about 15-25 individual community members who meet regularly to save their money in a safe space and have access to small loans that can be used for purposes such as setting up small business activities and paying for children's schooling.
+VSLA groups have also proven to be an effective way to contribute to women's empowerment.